 In the Caledon Hills section, the Trail follows the glacial moraine deposits on top of the buried Escarpment.
 Mature hardwood forests and wetlands allow for wonderful birding opportunities.
 This section is also very popular for its fall colour display.

 “Badlands” is a geologic term for an area of soft rock devoid of vegetation and soil cover that has become molded into a rolling landscape of rounded hills.
 They are formed with Queenston Shale and the reddish colour is the iron oxide in the shale.
 This site was acquired by the Ontario Heritage Foundation in 2000 and is under the care of the Bruce Trail Association.
+The Ontario Heritage Trust and its partners are undertaking a project in 2017-18 to improve access to the site, upgrade the trails, and enhance public safety.
+Read more about the work being done here.

+Please note: The Cheltenham Badlands are currently closed to all visitors (May 2017).
 Please help protect this sensitive environment from degradation, visitors are requested to comply with the following: no sliding or digging, stay on the flat area in the vicinity of the interpretative signs, stay off the trail during wet conditions, no tobogganing, no motorized vehicles, no bicycles, no horses and please, do not litter.
 The Side Trail is closed due to erosion.
 Take nothing but photographs and leave nothing but your thanks.

 |Name||The Bruce Trail Caledon|